Saitheja20/infyhtmlproject/README.md

 # infyhtmlproject

-i'am practicing of HTML by Infyspring prohect
+i'am practising of HTML by Infyspring prohect

 thanks for visting